Middle East Peace Civic Forum

 In our vision, the people of the land live in mutual respect, with a shared commitment to the rights, and responsibilities, of all.

 From the Conflict Analysis flows our Theory of Change.
-At the most basic level, our premise is that addressing the sources of unworkability and failure can have beneficial impacts.
+Effective conflict transformation requires addressing the sources of unworkability.

-Our Theory of Change, in turn, informs Our Mission Statement.
+Our Theory of Change informs Our Mission Statement.

 Conflict Analysis